elyra-ai/community/contributing.md

 git rebase upstream/master
 ```

-Now you should rebase your branch with master, to receive the upstream changes
+Now you should rebase your branch with master, to receive the upstream changes:

 ```
 git checkout branch